divluffy/Sprint-GFS/README.md

 ### **User  who want to buy meals** :
    #### As a client, I can :

-- Browse the user for meals.
+- User browsing for meals.
 - Browse offers and discounts on meals.
-- See food categories and sections.
+- Browse categories and sections of food.
 - Search meals.
 - See general information about the meal on the meal page.
 - Several pictures of food.
-- Ingredients.
+- Meal ingredients.
-- Determine the number of meals.
+- Amount of meals required
 - Possibility to use a discount coupon.
 - Knowing the price of meals and determining the type of currency.
 - The possibility of specifying conditions for the meal in terms of adding or deleting components.
-- Instant order meal with selected options.
 - Add the request to the basket.

-- Locate the current user automatically.
+- Find the current user's location automatically.
-- Possibility to store multiple user locations.
+- Ability to store multiple locations for users.
 - The possibility of adding a new site through manual entry.
 - Possibility to delete a user's site from the list.
-- Request confirmation of delivery on the specified site.
+- Request to confirm delivery on the specified site.
 - Determine an estimated time for the arrival of the meal to the user.
 - Tracking the progress of the delivery journey and estimating the remaining time for the arrival of the flight.